 13. Regularly review the services and subscriptions you pay for

-I use all kinds of services and subscriptions to run my various business ventures – I’ve even listed some of my favourite tools here.
+I use all kinds of services and subscriptions to run my various business ventures – some of my own recommendations are available here.

 However, there’s something that happens to me annoyingly often: I get an email saying something like “we’ve successfully processed your renewal payment for xxxx.”
 And it’s frequently for something I signed up for, stopped using, and completely forgot about.